Helpline: 0333 0033218

-What Is Romance Fraud?
+What Is A Romance Scam?

 A romance scam is when someone, usually operating under a false identity, builds a romantic relationship with the sole aim of exploiting their victim for financial gain.